Healing New York: Initial impact

+A notable feature of the NYSPCC's initial activities was Gerry's view that the proper role of the society was as a law enforcement agency rather than a provider of social services, with its main focus on child rescue.
+Indeed, much of NYSPCC's early initiatives were tied to its mission of enforcing child abuse laws.
+By removing vulnerable children from their families, NYSPCC played an active role in increasing the number of children needing placements in orphanages.
+This advocacy further strengthened partnerships between governments and private institutions, which were then usually faith-based organizations, in the care of dependent children.
+By 1892, the NYSCC received more than 7,000 complaints and rescued 3,683 children, with the largest number of children sent to the New York Catholic Protectory.

 The founding of the NYSPCC prompted the rapid formation of other societies around the United States.
 By 1880 there were 37 societies; 162 in 1901, and by 1910 there were 250 societies in operation.

-One impact of the NYSPCC's activities was an increase in the number of men in the legal system being prosecuted for sexual crimes against children; the Society campaigned successfully for a reassessment of the sexuality of children and their difference to adult women.

 It has been argued, however, that these initial years were not a campaign for children's rights, but partly motivated by a desire to control the working classes and instill conservative values.
 Bergh himself spoke in favor of flogging children as a form of discipline at the first meeting of the NYSPCC.
 However it is certain that the NYSPCC helped to establish a more humanitarian definition of child cruelty.

-A notable feature of the NYSPCC's initial activities was Gerry's view that the proper role of the Society was as a law enforcement agency rather than a provider of social services, with its main focus on child rescue.
-This position arguably made the society seem less progressive in later years as other organizations moved away from legal enforcement towards family support and cruelty prevention rather than prosecution.
+The NYSPCC gradually declined in influence as other organizations moved away from legal enforcement towards family support and cruelty prevention rather than prosecution.
 In particular, the Massachusetts and Brooklyn SPCCs criticised an approach which made "no attempt to discover the cause of the conditions which make action by the society necessary, and therefore no endeavor to prevent a recurrence of these conditions".

 From Gerrymen to juvenile facilities

 In the late 1870s Gerry persuaded the police department to allow Society agents (nicknamed "Gerrymen") to keep children away from "immoral" activities such as the theater, amusement parks, penny arcades and poor and immigrant neighborhoods.
 Gerry was keen to enforce child labor laws regarding performance.
 Moving beyond street theater and acrobatics, he turned to juvenile theater, which caused controversy with those involved in the theater.
 Anti-Gerry campaign groups formed, and the mayor of New York was persuaded to limit Gerry's power and set out proper regulation of child stage performers.

-In 1921, the Society leased the former House of Mercy at the upper end of Manhattan island, which Harriet Starr Cannon had organized beginning in 1863, and to which courts had previously sentenced abandoned and wayward girls and women, while it built its own facility nearby (on Fifth Avenue between 105th and 106th streets) to house children previously either detained in stationhouses awaiting judicial action or jailed with adult prisoners.
+In 1921, the society leased the former House of Mercy at the upper end of Manhattan island, which Harriet Starr Cannon had organized beginning in 1863, and to which courts had previously sentenced abandoned and wayward girls and women, while it built its own facility nearby (on Fifth Avenue between 105th and 106th Streets) to house children previously either detained in stationhouses awaiting judicial action or jailed with adult prisoners.